-The strange but true account of creatively writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.
+The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 I was fortunate enough to be one of 168 separate contributors to The Life Model, which purports to be a Bill Drummond memoir at 70.
 In subversively imagining The Life Model we wrote independently, yet with a common intent.
 Contributions cover, both what might have been consciously going on (over), and unconsciously going on (under).
 In some chapters, “a troubled dream” is included, because we all have the occasional troubled dream.